 "Spies, George Washington, and the American Revolution."
-Interview for a forthcoming television series, 2017.
+Television interview for a forthcoming series, 2018.

 "Special Collections and University Archives."
-Interview for "Long Island's Hidden Past."
+Television interview for "Long Island's Hidden Past."
 News 12 Long Island, 2016.

 "George Washington and the Culper Spy Ring."
-Interview for the television series “Secrets of the Arsenal.”
+Television interview for the series “Secrets of the Arsenal.”
 Discovery Communications-America’s Heroes Channel, 2015.

 “Long Island at War.”
-Discussion of the acquisition and preservation of George Washington letters in the film accompanying the exhibition.
+Film interview about the acquisition and preservation of George Washington letters accompanying the exhibition.
 Long Island Museum of American Art, History, and Carriages, Stony Brook, New York, 2014.

 “When Games Went Click: The Story of Tennis for Two.”
 Researcher and archivist for the documentary.
 New York: The Vladar Company, 2013.

 “Greetings from Fire Island, Long Island, New York."
-Commentary on the life of journalist and women’s rights activist Margaret Fuller for the documentary.
+Film interview on the life of journalist and women’s rights activist Margaret Fuller for the documentary.
 Los Angeles: Pacific View Productions.
 (2013, 2014 on WLIW 21/WNET).